LauSmi/portfolio/README.md

 # Portfolio Webpage

 # Description:
 This website is a portfolio showcasing my work as a Full Stack Developer.
 As I progress, I will add additional HTML, CSS, and JavaScript with links to projects and info.
-I created this website with the help of a step-by-step tutorial by Ania Kubow on YouTube, while making the code and website my own by changing fonts, colors, placements, photos and links etc.   Link to website: https://lausmi.github.io/portfolio/#about-me   Link to GitHub: https://github.com/LauSmi/portfolio
+Link to website: https://lausmi.github.io/portfolio/#about-me   Link to GitHub: https://github.com/LauSmi/portfolio

 # Screenshot